amolvaze/JQuery-Pagination/README.md

 Whenever we click on page number at bottom of pagination mechanism, the new set of pages get loaded into DOM.

-It looks like evrry time page is getting refreshed when we cick on new page of the pagination mechanism.
+It looks like every time page is getting refreshed when we cick on new page of the pagination mechanism.

 Nice plugin to work with.